 Jackson Center is a tiny borough located in the state of Pennsylvania.
 With a population of 188 people and just one neighborhood, Jackson Center is the 1095th largest community in Pennsylvania.
-Jackson Center has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Jackson Center has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Because occupations involving physical labor dominate the local economy, Jackson Center is generally considered to be a blue-collar town.
 42.19% of the Jackson Center workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Jackson Center is a borough of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Jackson Center who work in sales jobs (10.94%), maintenance occupations (7.81%), and food service (6.25%).